kjhealy/kieranhealy.hugo/content/blog/making-slides.markdown

 {{% figure src = "https://kieranhealy.org/files/misc/sampletalk-008.png" alt = "" caption = "" %}}

-The naturally corollary of this way of thinking about your visual material is this: *don't write your talk on the slides*.
+A corollary of this way of thinking about your visual material is this: *don't write your talk on the slides*.
 The most common way a talk fails is that the presenter uses their Keynote or PowerPoint slide deck as an *outliner* for themselves.
 They use it as something to help themselves, rather as something to help the audience.
 They start making notes for what they want to say and put those notes on the slides.
-All of that text (bullet-point after bullet-point) ends up on the screen, where they then read all of it to the audience.
+All of that text (bullet-point after bullet-point) ends up on the screen, where they then read it to the audience.
 Don't do this.

 This kind of bad talk is why many people profess to hate slides as